wp-plugins/slick-doc-it/readme.txt

 With this plugin you can organize your documentation for whatever it is you need to tell people about.
 For instance if you sell plugins and need to explain how it all works, or you have a book and want to create an index of chapters, or a video game's information, the list goes on and on.
 View an Example and documentation of this plugin all in one place. [http://slickremix.com/doc-it/](http://slickremix.com/doc-it/)

+= Free Plugin Features =
+  * Create Slick Documentation for anything.
+  * Create a topic/item to document with a sidebar menu.
+  * Attach an "Introduction" page to each Doc It topic/item.
+  * Automatically generated breadcrumbs for simple navigation.
+  * Automatically generated Next/Previous links (on Doc It posts) for simple navigation.
+  * Slide down sidebar menu options for sub menu items.
+  * Easy Drag-and-Drop organize Doc It Posts and Categories.

+= Premium Extension Features =
+  * Unlimited Doc It topics/items.
+  * Unlimited Doc It sidebar menus.
+  * Settings page options to change colors easily for sidebar menu.
+  * Create video pop-up for Vimeo and Youtube videos using [di-video][/di-video] shortcode.

 Get the [Premium Version](http://www.slickremix.com/product/doc-it-premium-extension/) which allows you to add unlimited menus and change the colors of the menu.